Grauman's Chinese Theatre: Preservation and modernization

 The Chinese Theatre was declared a historic and cultural landmark in 1968, and has undergone restoration projects in the years since then.
 Ted Mann, owner of the Mann Theatres chain and husband of actress Rhonda Fleming, purchased it in 1973.
 From then until 2001, it was known as Mann's Chinese Theatre.
 Mann Theatres grew to become the largest independent chain in the country before Mann sold the business, including the Chinese Theatre, to Gulf+Western in 1986.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Chinese Theater listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Chinese Theater listed as a contributing property in the district.

-In 1988, Time Warner's predecessor, Warner Communications Inc. bought a 50% stake from Gulf+Western for $150 million.
+In 1988, Warner Bros.
+Discovery's predecessor, Warner Communications Inc., bought a 50% stake from Gulf+Western for $150 million.
 The theater chain was eventually sold to WestStar Holdings in 1997.
 In 2000, a partnership of Warner Bros. and Paramount Pictures acquired the theater, along with the other Mann Theatres properties.

 In 2000, Behr Browers Architects, a firm previously engaged by Mann Theatres, prepared a restoration and modernization program for the structure.
-The program included a seismic upgrade, new state-of-the-art sound and projection, new vending kiosks, and exterior signage, and the addition of a larger concession area under the balcony.
+The program included a seismic upgrade, new state-of-the-art immersive sound and projection, new vending kiosks, and exterior signage, and the addition of a larger concession area under the balcony.
 The program began in 2002 and restored the original name — "Grauman's Chinese Theatre" — to the cinema palace.
 As part of the upgrade, Behr Browers also designed a new Chinese-themed six-plex in the attached Hollywood and Highland shopping center that continued to operate under the name Mann's Chinese 6 Theatre.

 In 2007, the CIM Group purchased the land on which the theater sits for an undisclosed price from the Damon Runyon Cancer Research Foundation of New York and Barlow Respiratory Hospital of Los Angeles.
 CIM Group also owns the Hollywood and Highland shopping center, as well as numerous other residential and commercial properties in Hollywood.
 On May 27, 2011, Chinese Theatres LLC, a collaboration owned by producer Elie Samaha and Donald Kushner, purchased both Grauman's Chinese Theatre and the adjacent Mann Chinese 6.

 Grauman's Chinese Theatre was sold for $25 million in 2013, and today it continues to serve the public as a first-run movie theater.